Homemade Pizza Rolls

 Bread flour has a higher amount of both gluten and protein, compared to all-purpose flour.
 This results in a more structured dough which can withstand stretching, and yields a thick bread with a chewy texture and crisp outsides, perfect for pizza dough and bagels.

 After the dough doubles in size, stretch it out and layer on your toppings.

 I like to use simple but quality ingredients here.
 Basil, fresh from my garden.
 Sliced pepperoni (to appease the smallest members of the household).
 Halved ripe cherry tomatoes.
 A little freshly shredded parmesan.

 You can, of course, make your own sauce, but in fitting the “easy” theme, I use my favorite jarred sauce.

-One you spread your toppings, fold the dough over itself into thirds (like you’re folding a piece of paper to put into an envelope), and slice the rounds.
-Add a few extra cherry tomatoes into the center of each pizza roll.
+Once you spread your toppings, fold the dough over itself into thirds (like you’re folding a piece of paper to put into an envelope), and slice the rounds.
+Add a few extra cherry tomatoes in the center of each pizza roll.

 Then pop everything into the oven and bake.
 Easy and delicious!

 Common Questions about Easy Homemade Pizza Rolls

 Yes, frozen pizza dough can be used instead of homemade dough (although I do encourage you to try the homemade version!).